tvajjala/tvajjala.github.io/_posts/2024-03-01-consensus-algorithms.markdown

 ---
 layout: post
 title:  "Distributed Consensus Algorithms"
-date:   2024-08-01
+date:   2024-03-01
-description: Popular distributed consensus algorithms such as Paxos, Raft and ZAB
+description: Paxos, Raft and ZAB are popular distributed consensus algorithms
 ---
 > Consensus algorithms used in distributed systems to ensure that all
 > processes agree on a single value.